AbdelrahmanHassan111/Brain-Tumor-Detection-using-InceptionV3-Binary-Classification-/README.md

-# Brain Tumor Detection with InceptionV3
+# Brain Tumor Detection with InceptionV3 (Binary Classification)

 **Note: This repository is currently read-only and not open for modifications.
 If you have any inquiries or suggestions, feel free to contact the project owner.**